neektza/nikicajokic.me/_posts/2016-02-21-celluloid_internals_proxy_and_call_objects.md

 Translation: Actor model is a **system inside of which computation is done only by sending messages**.
 This is an ideal abstraction.
 Actual implementations of this model rarely limit themselves to doing computation only in this way.
 This is also the case with _Celluloid_.

 An actor-based system is somewhat similar to an object-based system in that entities communicate with each other by sending messages.
 The difference between these two conceptual models is that in object-based systems computation is sequential while in actor based systems computation is concurrent.
-In that regard, the actor model more accurately describes the real world because in the real world, everything happens concurrently.
+In that regard, the actor model more accurately describes the real world, because everything happens concurrently in the real world.

 Since Ruby has no built-in Actor facilities, Celluloid has to build them.